-Although many consumers take advantage of fast and easy electronic payments, the Federal Reserve reports that households still write an average of 7.1 checks per month.
-Even many business continue to pay their suppliers and employees with paper checks; however, these often are computer-generated.
-Young adults and individuals who open their first checking account may find the process of hand-writing a check daunting.
-Fortunately, the process is fairly simple and after filling out a few checks, you'll feel like a pro.
+Although many consumers take advantage of fast and easy electronic payments, U.S. consumers still write about three checks every month, according to data collected by the Federal Reserve Bank of Atlanta.
+Even many businesses continue to pay their suppliers and employees with paper checks; however, these often are computer-generated and many more use direct deposit.
+Young adults and individuals who open their first checking account may find the process of hand-writing a check daunting and wish their financial institution had a step-by-step FAQ for this purpose.
+Fortunately, entering the amount of money is fairly simple, and after filling out a few checks, you'll feel like a pro.

-There are several reasons people might find themselves in need of writing a check for $2,000.
+There are several reasons people might find themselves in need of writing a personal check on your bank account for $2,000.
 Making a mortgage payment is one, while purchasing replacement appliances is another.
 Perhaps you need to make a down payment on a vehicle, or you have to pay the movers when relocating to a new home.
-A few other examples include buying a wedding dress, pre-paying a vacation package or settling a medical bill.
+A few other examples include buying a wedding dress, prepaying a vacation package or settling a medical bill.

 Video of the Day